Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/index.md

 !!!done "Easiest way to get started delivering flag and experimenting on your client side application."

 Client-side implementations assume a single user context.
-Flag and experiment configurations are loaded on startup for use with [local evaluation](./general/evaluation/local-evaluation.md), and a [remote evaluation](./general/evaluation/remote-evaluation.md) variants are fetched dynamically from Amplitude's remote evaluation service.
+Amplitude Experiment loads flag and experiment configurations on startup for use with [local evaluation](./general/evaluation/local-evaluation.md), and  fetches [remote evaluation](./general/evaluation/remote-evaluation.md) variants dynamically from Amplitude's remote evaluation service.
 When a variant is accessed from the SDK, an [exposure event](./general/exposure-tracking.md) is tracked for the user.

 ![Client-side experimentation diagram.](../assets/images/experiment/client-side-overview.drawio.svg)